deepakanand/dojo-js-practice/ES5, Dojo and Strict mode.md

 * reduce
 * every

+JS experts strongly recommend using these more expressive forms of loop iteration functions over regular index-based for loops unless the order of looping is important.

 ### [Dojo JSON functions]

 [Dojo json functions]: <https://dojotoolkit.org/reference-guide/1.10/dojo/json.html>

-The built JSON object is a drop-in replacement which has the parse and stringify methods
+The [built-in JSON object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) is a drop-in replacement which has the parse and stringify methods

 ### Dojo.isArray